1. Introduction

 1. Client starts flow with Aggregator Server

-The client begins by asking the Aggregator to bootstrap an authorization_code registration and indicate which
+The client begins by asking the Aggregator to bootstrap an authorization_code management flow and indicate which

 IDP_client_token and responds with the public parameters required for the OIDC authorization request.